Kandi Burruss Net Worth: Is Phaedra Parks Doing Things Behind Kandi’s Back To Hurt Her?

 “I still believe she called the feds on Kandi and Cynthia!
 Seems she will do anything to take you down,” one person wrote in speculation of Phaedra’s work behind the scenes, but one person saw it completely differently, writing to Kandi Burruss, “No?.. we saw YOU talk about Phaedra and her divorce this WHOLE season.
 Why do you guys care so much?
 Shesh #RHOA.”

 Burruss is very upset that her former friend is talking so much about her behind her back.
 It’s clear that she’s bothered by everything that’s going on with her former friend, as she never expected Parks to assist in a lawsuit against her.
-But as Parks said on The Real Housewives of Atlanta, she has a legal obligation as a lawyer to help people in need.
+However, as Parks said on The Real Housewives of Atlanta, she has a legal obligation as a lawyer to help people in need.
 Instead of taking the case on herself, she redirected Kandi Burruss’ former employee to a friendly lawyer, who could help him.

 If Phaedra Parks does indeed win the lawsuit against Kandi because of the unpaid wages, it could influence Kandi’s overall net worth.
 It’s uncertain whether she has money in her savings account to pay for the unpaid wages and damages if a judge finds her guilty, but it could affect her net worth if Phaedra and the other lawyers working on the case ask for millions in damages.